jzhang38/EasyContext/README.md

 ## What is this?

 Many companies have been promoting their models' capability to handle long context.
-For those outside the companies, a context of 1 million tokens still seems somewhat magical or requiring enormous compute.  **This repo aims to demystify long context scaling and show that it is actually quite straightforward.**
+For those outside the companies, a context of 1 million tokens still seems somewhat magical or requires enormous compute.  **This repo aims to demystify long context scaling and show that it is actually quite straightforward.**

 This repo does not propose new ideas.
 Instead, we showcase how to combine existing techniques to train language models with a context length of: